 During the second half of 2021, the United States economy began to experience inflation in consumer prices at their highest levels in the last 40 years.
 The rapid acceleration of inflation led to an abrupt shift in the Federal Reserve's monetary policy stance as they no longer consider these price pressures to be "transitory".
 The market currently expects the Federal Reserve to raise the target federal funds rate several times over the coming 12-24 months.
 In addition, there is wide speculation about the method and timing of the Federal Reserve's balance sheet curtailment with some believing that the Federal Reserve may engage in outright asset sales.
-These conditions have resulted in a significant rise in short term benchmark interest rates and a significant flattening of the yield curve.
+These conditions have resulted in a significant rise in short term benchmark interest rates and a significant flattening of the yield curve

 To the extent benchmark interest rates rise or the yield curve flattens further as a result of the Federal Reserve's policy actions or statements, one of the immediate potential impacts on our business would be a reduction in the overall value of the pool of mortgage loans that we own and the overall value of the pipeline of mortgage loans that we have identified for origination or purchase.
 Rising benchmark interest rates also generally have a negative impact on the overall cost of short- and long-term borrowings we use to finance our acquisitions and holdings of mortgage loans, including as a result of the requirement to post additional margin (or collateral) to lenders to offset any associated decline in value of the mortgage loans we finance with short-term borrowings subject to market value-based margin calls.
-Several of the short-term facilities have a limited term, which could result in these types of borrowings not being available in the future to fund our acquisitions and holdings and could result in our being required to sell holdings of mortgage loans and incur losses.
+Several of the short-term borrowing facilities we use to finance our acquisitions and holdings of mortgage loans are uncommitted and all such short-term facilities have a limited term, which could result in these types of borrowings not being available in the future to fund our acquisitions and holdings and could result in our being required to sell holdings of mortgage loans and incur losses.
 In addition, any inability to fund originations or acquisitions of mortgage loans could damage our reputation as a reliable counterparty in the mortgage finance markets.